-1. Preheat oven to 350* Prepare brownies according to package, except stir in 1 cup of semi sweet chocolate chips.
+- Preheat oven to 350°F. Prepare brownies according to package, except stir in 1 cup of semi sweet chocolate chips.
 Bake according to package, in a greased 9×13 pan.
-When you throw it in the oven, take your butter out to soften for the frosting, if you haven’t already.

 Verdict: Yum!
-I sent these off to work with hubs, had to get them out of the house, far too dangerous!
+I usually send these off to work with hubs, have to get them out of the house, far too dangerous!